3.2. Locks

-There are several locking mechanisms available in Daslang.
-They are designed to ensure runtime safety of the code.
+There are several locking mechanisms available in Daslang, designed to ensure the runtime safety of the code.

-Context can be locked and unlocked via lock and unlock functions from the C++ side.
-When locked Context can not be restarted. tryRestartAndLock restarts context if its not locked, and then locks it regardless.
-The main reason to lock context is when data on the heap is accessed externally.
-Heap collection is safe to do on a locked context.
+A Context can be locked and unlocked via the lock and unlock functions from the C++ side.
+When locked, a Context cannot be restarted. tryRestartAndLock restarts the context if it is not locked, and then locks it regardless.
+The main reason to lock a context is when data on the heap is accessed externally.
+Heap collection is safe to perform on a locked context.

-Array or Table can be locked and unlocked explicitly.
-When locked, they can’t be modified.
-Calling resize, reserve, push, emplace, erase, etc on the locked Array` will cause panic.
-Accessing locked Table elements via [] operation would cause panic.
+An Array or Table can be locked and unlocked explicitly.
+When locked, they cannot be modified.
+Calling resize, reserve, push, emplace, erase, etc. on a locked Array will cause a panic.
+Accessing a locked Table’s elements via the [] operator will also cause a panic.

-Arrays are locked when iterated over.
-This is done to prevent modification of the array while it is being iterated over. keys and values iterators lock Table as well.
-Tables are also locked during the find* operations.
+Arrays are locked when iterated over, preventing modification during iteration.
+The keys and values iterators lock a Table as well.
+Tables are also locked during find* operations.

-Array and Table lock checking occurs on the data structures, which internally contain other Arrays or Tables.
+Array and table lock checking extends to data structures that internally contain other arrays or tables.

 Consider the following example: